-Ascend is a premier national and professional organization dedicated to enabling its members, business partners and the community to leverage the leadership and global business potential of Pan-Asian.
+Ascend Pan-Asian Leaders is a premier national and professional organization dedicated to enabling its members, business partners and the community to leverage the leadership and global business potential of Pan-Asian.
 We welcome everybody and have diverse members with different backgrounds.
-[School of Accountancy]

 Beta Alpha Psi is a business fraternity for accounting majors.
 To be eligible for membership, one must maintain a 3.0 grade point average and have an active interest in the field of accounting.
-The organization’s goals include encouraging scholastic and professional excellence, providing opportunities for association with practicing accountants, and promoting active participation with the College of Business.
-[School of Accountancy]
+The organization’s goals include encouraging scholastic and professional excellence, providing opportunities for association with practicing accountants, and promoting active participation with the College of Business and Analytics.

-Financial Management Association is for students interested in business finance and investments.
+Finance Club is for students interested in business finance and investments.
 It provides its members with investment knowledge, knowledge of employment opportunities, and social activities.
-[Department of Finance]

 National Association of Black Accountants is the leader in expanding the influence of minority professionals in the fields of accounting and finance.
 Established in 1969, the association strives to promote and develop the professional skills of its members, to encourage and assist minority students in entering the accounting profession, and, among other goals, to represent the interests of current and prospective minority accounting professionals.